 Anxiety during Coronavirus

-We’re facing an imminent firebreak lockdown in Wales.
-Some people are experiencing ‘lockdown fatigue’ while others are feeling anxious due to the new restrictions.
+We’re now in a firebreak lockdown in Wales.
+Some people are describing a feeling of ‘lockdown fatigue’ while others are feeling anxious due to the new restrictions.
 Be sure to look after yourself during this unsettling time, ask for help when you need it and check in with your family and friends when you can.

 A new phase of lockdown

 Being kind to ourselves is key during times of unrest.
 Here are some activities that can bring moments of calm into your day and help you to feel grounded during the firebreak lockdown.

 Don’t spend too much time on the news

 It can be helpful to choose one reliable source of news in place of scrolling through numerous outlets for long periods of time.
 Many of us will want to keep up to date on how the situation is unfolding but be mindful of what information is useful to you.

 Through calls, text, FaceTime, WhatsApp, voice notes – whatever works for you.
 Some of our staff are using WhatsApp groups and focusing on uplifting content such as favourite films, books and sending each other fun challenges.